4meuwil/HA-NodeRed-Thermostat/README.md

 includes the above automations, and fan control (call fan with AC)

-"thermostat_4ch_no_fan.yaml" is all of the above goodies but adjusted to run a dual unit home with a sonoff 4ch, no manual fan control! (my setup)
+"thermostat_4ch_no_fan.yaml" is all of the above goodies but adjusted to run a dual unit home with a sonoff 4ch, no manual fan control! (my setup) https://youtu.be/hOFvbdYkOII - great video on flashing the 4chpro...I got it forst try with tasmota 6.2.1 https://github.com/arendst/Sonoff-Tasmota/wiki/Sonoff-4CH-and-4CH-Pro - see bottom for dipswitch settings